 After the publication of the First Report on Selected Results in July 2016, a dedicated chapter on results based on the EU Results Framework has been included in the "Annual Report by the European Commission on the implementation of EU’s instruments for financing external actions".
 The latest annual report is available here.

-A revision of the EU Results framework is currently ongoing and will be finalised in the second half of 2018.
 The review aims to align the Results Framework with the EU and international policy context of international cooperation and development, following the EU priorities as set in the New Consensus on Development and the international objectives defined in the Agenda 2030 for Sustainable Development.